GeoSensorWebLab/cdb-to-wcs/README.markdown

     $ ruby -Ilib bin/cdb-mosaic-vrt path/to/CDB

 Creates a new directory at `path/to/CDB_temp` and scans the coverages in the CDB and merges them using virtual datasets (VRTs).
-First merges in UREFs under the highest LODs, then merges UREFs, then merges GeoCells to leave datasets.
-Different component selectors are merged separately.
+Files are selected from `001_Elevation` and `004_Imagery` under the highest LODs, then grouped by Component Selectors, GeoCells, and then UREFs.
+They are then combined into VRTs in the reverse order.

 All output files are VRTs.
 Very fast, but compatibility may be limited.

 ### cdb-verify